 The Delaware Department of Agriculture Food Products Inspection assures that domestic meat and poultry products distributed to consumers are safe, wholesome, unadulterated, and honestly and informatively labeled.
-Provide grading services to poultry plants, shell egg plants, fruit and vegetable growers, and brokers, through cooperative agreements with the United States Department of Agriculture.

 In 1967, the first major amendment to the Federal Meat Inspection Act was passed (the Wholesome Meat Act).
 It established the Federal-State Cooperative Inspection Programs to be “at least equal to” the federal inspection program.
 The 1968 Wholesome Poultry Products Act extended the same provisions to poultry inspection.

 Food Products Inspection is pursuing a broad, long-term, science-based strategy to improve the safety of meat and poultry products and better protect public health.